SolbiatiAlessandro/openai-plugins-reverse-engineering/README.md

 ## Contents 📂

-Explore the folders for [Jailbreak Prompts](jailbreak-prompt.txt) run on each official OpenAI plugin, containing plugin APIs description (from model conversations) and an **approximate** openapi.yaml files.
+In each plugin folders we stored the output of the [Jailbreak Prompts](jailbreak-prompt.txt) run on each of the following official third-party OpenAI plugins, plus plugin backend respones when available.

 ![](/demo1.png)